-> > FREE IDENTIFICATION RESOURCE - THE ONLY ONE IN THE WORLD!
+> > FREE IDENTIFICATION RESOURCE - ON HIATUS

 The way an expert identifies a particular species of snake by examining the skin is of course to look at the scale pattern - each snake has a particular pattern of scales, particularly on the head, that is kind of like a fingerprint for that species of snake.
 Other factors, especially size, diameter, and body scale patterns, also help in the identification.
 In some cases, the patterns from one snake to the next are very similar, making exact identification difficult.
 It's a heck of a lot easier to tell when you see a whole snake, with its color pattern intact!
 As you've no doubt noticed, a shed snake skin has no color - like shed human skin, it's just a thin, clearish, pale white.
 It almost never has any trace of pattern left in it.
 At the very least, it's easy to identify the sheddings of venomous snakes - they are relatively rare in the US, and their body types are more distinct, their scale patterns more recognizable.